TeknooSoftware/statesBundle/docs/symfony.md

 This extension provides also a new method, called `updateState()`.
 This method is called by the constructor or by the callback
 `postLoadDoctrine()` to allow you to enable good states of your entity from entities' data.

-To use this extension, your entities must extend the class `\UniAlteri\Bundle\StatesBundle\Entity\IntegratedEntity`.
+To use this extension, your entities must extend the class `\UniAlteri\Bundle\StatesBundle\Entity\IntegratedEntity` for Doctrine ORM and `\UniAlteri\Bundle\StatesBundle\Entity\IntegratedDocument` for Doctrine ODM.
+You can also use traits used by these classes, do not forget to declare also the static attribute `$startupFactoryClassName` like for these classes.

- The factory of your stated class must also inherit the class `\UniAlteri\Bundle\StatesBundle\Factory\Integrated`.
+The factory of your stated class must also inherit the class `\UniAlteri\Bundle\StatesBundle\Factory\Integrated` for Doctrine ORM or Doctrine ODM.

 Proxy with Twig
 ---------------

-Before test a call the specific getter of a required entity's attribute, `Twig` tests with `isset()` if the attribute is available directly.
-So, PHP will call the method `__isset` of the proxy even if the method is not available in enabled states.

-To avoid error, your proxy must override the method `__isset`.
-If the method is not used by your class, the method must return only false.

-*Nota Bene* : The extension `\UniAlteri\Bundle\StatesBundle\Entity\IntegratedEntity` override already this method.
+States is now fully compatible with Twig without extra code, `__isset` is not implemented by the default proxy implementation.

 Startup factory
 ---------------